GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

   ./bin/geosx --help

-This should print out a brief summary of the available command line arguments:
+This should print out the available command line arguments with their description:

 .. code-block:: sh